Ormannishe/WoWGoldGambler/README.md

 Stats can also be manually adjusted by using the **/wgg updatestat [player] [amount]** command.
 This command simply adds the given [amount] to the given [player]'s stats.
 A negative number should be used to subtract from a player's stats.

-This allows the Dealer to make corrections to the stats in cases where the addon fails, or external factors affact the outcome (ie. a verbal agreement).
+This allows the Dealer to make corrections to the stats in cases where the addon fails, or external factors affect the outcome (ie. a verbal agreement).
 This also allows you to transfer stats from some other location (ie. a ledger or another gambling addon) into WoWGoldGambler to easily pick up where you left off.

 Lastly, the Dealer can remove a player entirely from the stats by using the **/wgg deletestat [player]** command.
 Alternatively, if the Dealer wishes to delete all stats, **/wgg resetstats** can be used. **These commands should not be used lightly, as the stats will be permanenetly deleted!**